< Go to Water Bottles

 Cons: Flip cap mouth piece pours water into nose when drinking, heavy

 Bottom line: The Flip Cap is an updated version of the Classic, with all the same features we loved, plus a new cap design.

-Lifefactory has responded to increased consumer interest in moving toward glass for the storage and consumption of liquids with the stylish and surprisingly functional Lifefactory Glass water bottle.
-Skeptical of glass bottles, we didn't think it would be able to stand up to its competition in a few of our metrics.
-This glass competitor couldn't match other bottles like the Klean Kanteen Classic or Nalgene Wide-Mouth in their wide versatility, partly due to its undeniably heavy weight.
+Glass water bottles are increasing in popularity and this Lifefactory model is the best of its class in our review.
+It's functional, stylish, and provides the satisfaction and potential health benefits of drinking from a glass container.
+Considering our active nature and tendency to treat our gear with tough love, we were initially skeptical that these types of bottles would be for us.
+We didn't think it would be able to stand up to its competition in a few of our metrics.
+This glass competitor couldn't match other bottles like the Klean Kanteen Classic or Nalgene Wide-Mouth in their wide versatility, partly due to being undeniably heavy.
 Yet, it did prove much more durable than we ever expected, surviving our drop tests where others (even plastic ones!) completely failed.
 This bottle also came in at the top of the class in our ease of use and taste categories.
 In the end, it earned our Top Pick for Glass for providing a very usable and convenient alternative to plastic in our day-to-day lives.